FelixWolf/msoy/README.md

 You can then navigate to http://localhost:8080/ to access your local Whirled instance.

+## Building with docker
+A few scripts have been created to help ease building of msoy.
+You need docker and docker compose to use these.

+Assuming you have followed the previous instructions of setting up the config:

+1. Run `./build-prod.sh` or `./build-dev.sh`
+2. Enter the `./docker` directory
+3. Run `./build-docker.sh`
+4. Run `./run-docker.sh`

+You should be good to go from there.
+You can find the media, database, and other stuff can be found in `./docker/data/`.

 ## License

 The Whirled code is released under the BSD License.
 See the [LICENSE] file for details.